dfinity/motoko/design/IDL.md

 #### Non-Goals:

-* Specification of semantic constraints beyond representation concerns (Rationale: (1) there is no natural boundary to what should be expressible, a scalable solution would quickly lead into the realm of program logics and/or dependent types; (2) cost and complexity for the platform, the hypervisor would have to check and guarantee these properties on every message send; (3) in general, interesting properties cannot be formulated or checked without contextual information such as an actor’s state.)
+* Specification of semantic constraints beyond representation concerns (Rationale: (1) there is no natural boundary to what should be expressible, a scalable solution would quickly lead into the realm of program logics and/or dependent types; (2) cost and complexity for the platform, the hypervisor would have to check and guarantee these properties on every message send; (3) in general, interesting properties cannot be formulated or checked without contextual information such as a canister’s state.)
 * Prescribing the wire format used internally by the network to transport data (though it will make sense to use an extension of the serialisation format decribed, which is fairly generic)

 #### Inspiration: